devshehan/devshehan/README.md

 ### Hey...
 What's up?

-I am Shehan Avishka, a Software Engineer from Sri Lanka. 🇱🇰"
+I am Shehan Avishka, a Software Engineer and I am living in Sri Lanka. 🇱🇰"

 ### About me